Why returns are eating 15-30% of DTC margin (and the costs merchants don't count)

 |---|---|---|

 | 1.
-Refund amount | $80.00 | Obvious — already tracked |
+Refund amount | $80.00 | Obvious, already tracked |

 | 2.
 Return shipping label | $6.50 | Shipping line item or prepaid returns account |

 | 3.
-Original shipping (if free) | $4.00–$12.00 | Fulfillment costs |
+Original shipping (if free) | $4 to $12 | Fulfillment costs |

 | 4.
 Payment processing fee (unrecoverable) | $2.52 | Most processors keep the fee on refunds |

 | 5.
-Warehouse receiving + inspection | $3.00–$5.00 | Fulfillment labor |
+Warehouse receiving + inspection | $3 to $5 | Fulfillment labor |

 | 6.
-Reconditioning (if needed) | $0–$15.00 | Labor + materials |
+Reconditioning (if needed) | $0 to $15 | Labor + materials |

 | 7.
-Resale loss (discount or liquidation) | $8.00–$32.00 | Inventory write-down |
+Resale loss (discount or liquidation) | $8 to $32 | Inventory write-down |

 | 8.
-Customer service time | $2.00–$8.00 | Support payroll |
+Customer service time | $2 to $8 | Support payroll |

-| Total real cost | $106–$160 | 133%–200% of original order value |
+| Total real cost | $106 to $160 | 133% to 200% of original order value |

-A $80 order that gets refunded costs you $106–$160 all-in, not $80.
-At a 20% return rate, this means for every $1,000 in sales, you're losing $22–$32 to the return pipeline — before you count any fraud.
+An $80 order that gets refunded costs you $106 to $160 all-in, not $80.
+At a 20% return rate, that's $22 to $32 per $1,000 in sales lost to the return pipeline, before you count any fraud.

 The hidden costs merchants miss